Samuel Mason: Criminal career

-In the early 1790s, Samuel Mason moved his family to the Red Banks on the Ohio River, now Henderson, Kentucky, where he began his full-time criminal activities.
+In the early 1790s, Mason moved his family to the Red Banks on the Ohio River, near present-day Henderson, Kentucky, where he began his full-time criminal activities.
 He later settled downriver on Diamond Island and engaged in river piracy.
-By 1797, Mason moved the base of his operations further downriver to Cave-in-Rock on the Illinois side of the river in the Northwest Territory.
-The Mason Gang of river pirates openly based themselves at the prominent Ohio River landmark known as Cave-in-Rock, a huge shelter cave.
-Samuel Mason had a brief association with the first known serial killers in America, Micajah and Wiley Harpe, as well as Peter Alston, and possibly John Duff, the counterfeiter.
-Mason and his gang stayed at Cave-In-Rock until the summer of 1799, when they were expelled by the "Exterminators", a group of regulators under the leadership of Captain Young of Mercer County, Kentucky.
+By 1797, Mason moved the base of his operations still further downriver to Cave-in-Rock on the northern bank of the Ohio River in what was then the unorganized Northwest Territory.
+The Mason Gang of river pirates openly based themselves at this huge, sheltered riverside cave and prominent landmark.

+Mason had a brief association with the first known serial killers in America, Micajah and Wiley Harpe, as well as Peter Alston, and possibly John Duff, the counterfeiter.
+Mason and his gang stayed at Cave-in-Rock until the summer of 1799, when they were expelled by the "Exterminators", a group of regulators under the leadership of Captain Young of Mercer County, Kentucky.

-Samuel Mason moved his operations down the Mississippi River and settled his family in the territory of Spanish Louisiana, now the present-day state of Missouri, and became a highwayman along the Natchez Trace in Mississippi Territory, now the present-day state of Mississippi.
+Samuel Mason then moved his operations down the Mississippi River and settled his family in the territory of Spanish Louisiana (in present-day Missouri) and became a highwayman along the Natchez Trace in the Mississippi Territory (in present-day Mississippi).
 It was on the Natchez Trace that Mason received his most infamous nickname.
 He would leave a message after each crime (often in the blood of his murdered victims) proudly stating, "Done by Mason of the Woods".
-In April 1802, Mississippi Territorial Governor William C. C. Claiborne was informed that Mason and Wiley Harpe had attempted to board the boat of a Colonel Joshua Baker between Yazoo, now Yazoo City, Mississippi, and Walnut Hills, now Vicksburg, Mississippi.
+In April 1802, Mississippi Territorial Governor William C. C. Claiborne was informed that Mason and Wiley Harpe had attempted to board the boat of a Colonel Joshua Baker between Yazoo (now Yazoo City, Mississippi) and Walnut Hills (now Vicksburg, Mississippi).

 Physical appearance

 A man named Swaney, who saw Samuel Mason often, described his appearance: "He weighed about two hundred pounds, and was a fine looking man.
 He was rather modest and unassuming, and had nothing of the raw-head-and-bloody-bones appearance which his character would indicate".
-Another man, Henry Howe described Mason as: "...a man of gigantic stature and of more than ordinary talents".
+Another man, Henry Howe, described Mason as: "...a man of gigantic stature and of more than ordinary talents".
 A William Darby also described him as follows: "Mason at any time of his life or in any situation, had something extremely ferocious in his look, which arose particularly from a tooth which projected forwards, and could only be covered with his lip by effort".